 ℹ️ The cookie that stores the information about your account and access rights only works within one browser.

-2. Is your application added as an underlying application to your Userlane Portal?
+2. Make sure your application is added as an underlying application

 Ensure that your software is added to your Portal.
 Sign in to the Userlane Portal at family.userlane.com.
 Click the Application dropdown then select Settings > Application URLs.